CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/astralsorcery/chaliceinteraction.md

         fluidInput(FluidStack, float)
         ```

     - `#!groovy IntArrayList`.
 Sets the chance a given output will occur among all possible combinations of the fluid..
 Requires greater than 0.
-(Default `null`).

         ```groovy
         output(ItemStack)